Patman17/Health-Equity-211-Dasboard/README.md

 2) **Locality** - to be strategic with our social services we wanted to focus on making sure that when we address / refer social services that they are allocated from the approriate locations.
 3) **Adaptable** - as with any operations, we wanted this dashboard to evolve and grow with upcoming changes and issues.

+The dashboard was primarily constructed in Tableau but some manipulation of the 211 dataset was accomplished in Python utilzing Pandas.

 To incorporate this elements into our dashboard, we did the following:
 1) **Simplicity**
     a) Simple gauges to measure their success rate: Total Calls, Met Volume, and Not Met Volume